milo168/EE209IOT/README.md

 ![waveform multiply](/images/loop04marked.png)

-When doing floating point addition, we found that there was no also a difference between zero and non-zero values.
+When doing floating point addition, we found that there was also a difference between zero and non-zero values.

 **Firmware Updates:**